Australian Union of Students: AUS

-Australian Union of Students (AUS) was established in December 1970 as a successor to the NUAUS, changing its name to reflect the addition of colleges of advanced education to the tertiary education system in Australia.
+The Australian Union of Students (AUS) was established in December 1970 as a successor to the NUAUS, changing its name to reflect the addition of colleges of advanced education to the tertiary education system in Australia.

 The Black Community School in Townsville, established in 1973, received financial support from the AUS until at least 1981.
 The school eventually closed in 1985.

 The 28th Prime Minister of Australia, Tony Abbott, was a member of the AUS in 1977.

 American laser physicist and author Frank Duarte was a Macquarie delegate to AUS in 1980.

 Julia Gillard, later the 27th Prime Minister of Australia, was elected President of the Australian Union of Students in 1983.

 In late 1984, a special National Conference of AUS, chaired by the union's Western Australian state organiser, wound up the union.
-The reason for its dissolution was its lack of access to funding from previously affiliated university campuses, which disaffiliated in 1983 as a result of a series of student referendums held at campuses around Australia.
+The ostensible reason for its dissolution was lack of access to funding from previously affiliated university campuses, which disaffiliated as a result of a coordinated campaign by a coalition of right-wing students aligned with either the Australian Liberal Party or the right-wing factions of the Australian Labor Party.
+This campaign culminated in a series of student referendums held at major campuses around Australia in 1983.

+However, there were more important strategic internal political dynamics at play.
+The disaffiliation of many large, moderate campuses in the years leading up to and including 1983 meant that the radical left faction was poised to take control of the Union at its next Annual Conference.
+The more moderate left faction, loosely aligned with the left faction of the Australian Labor Party, was determined to prevent this by any means possible, believing the Union was becoming increasingly marginalised and was in a death spiral towards terminal irrelevance.

 In 1987 the National Union of Students was established as a successor organisation.